Support for Science, Technology, Engineering and Mathematics (STEM)

 The Australian Government is committed to improving the STEM skills of young Australians to ensure that they have the skills they need to live and work in a globalised world.
 In support of this, the Government is providing significant funding for initiatives to improve the teaching and learning of STEM in early learning and schools announced in the 2020-21 Budget, over 2020-21 to 2024-25:

-• $9.6 million to extend and evaluate the Primary Connections, Science by Doing and reSolve: Mathematics by Inquiry science programs to support student learning, including resources for teachers.
+• $9.6 million to extend and evaluate the Primary Connections, Science by Doing and reSolve: science and mathematics programs to support student learning, including resources for teachers.

 • $5.7 million to support the Foundation to Year Two expansion of the Early Learning STEM Australia (ELSA) program to improve STEM literacy and numeracy in Australian schools.